 Chimney height approval

-Under section 14 of the Clean Air Act 1993, unless the height of the chimney has been approved by the local authority and any conditions attached to approval adhered to, it is an offence to cause or knowingly permit a furnace to be used to:
+Under section 14 of the Clean Air Act 1993, unless the height of a chimney has been approved by the local authority and any conditions attached to approval have been adhered to, it’s an offence to cause or knowingly permit a furnace to be used to:

-- burn at a rate of 45.5 kg or more an hour any other solid matter, or
+- burn any other solid matter at a rate of 45.5 kilograms( (kg) or more per hour

-- burn at a rate equivalent to 366.4 kilowatts or more any liquid or gaseous matter
+- burn any liquid or gaseous matter at a rate equivalent to 366.4 kilowatts (kw) or more

-If you are intending to carry out any of the following activities and any one of the above criteria apply, then you need to apply for chimney height approval from the council:
+If you’re intending to carry out any of the following activities, and any of the above criteria apply, you’ll need to apply for chimney height approval from the council: